 High-End (The Magazine for Advanced Video Gamers) is a bimonthly magazine devoted entirely to consoles, with extensive coverage given to imports.
 Although it was ostensibly a nationally-distributed magazine for two years, it was fanzine-like in style and never achieved widespread popularity.
-(In fact, it was so obscure that most U.S. gamers have never heard of it -- including myself, even though I lived in the magazine's home city of Philadelphia while it was being published.)
+(In fact, it was so obscure that most U.S. gamers have never heard of it.

 The magazine debuted nationally with its October/November 1991 issue, although the editor's letter suggests it existed in a locally-published form before then.
 In format, it was an interesting mix of the chief styles of the day -- its artistic design was mature and reminiscent of VideoGames & Computer Entertainment, but its writing was amateurish but enthusiastic like the Electronic Gaming Monthly and GameFan of the day.

 Although printed on high-quality paper and even including some ex-GamePro writers on its staff, the magazine never achieved success.
 Its only major advertiser was Accolade; although it featured advertising from other companies by 1993, these ads appear to be low-quality color copies taken from other magazines and reprinted.
 The magazine allegedly attempted to charge publishers for the ads after illicitly printing them, but presumably had little success.

 High-End ceased publishing sometime in 1993, with no individual issue totaling over 32 pages.